-By default there are 5 permissions available from the org.springframework.security.acls.domain.BasePermission class: READ, WRI CREATE, DELETE, and ADMINISTRATION.
-You can also add your own permissions if these aren't suffice public class MyPermission extends BasePermission { public static final Permission APPROVE = new MyPermission(1 << 5, 'V');
+By default there are 5 permissions available from the org.springframework.security.acls.domain.
+BasePermission class: READ, WRITE, CREATE, DELETE, and ADMINISTRATION.
+You can also add your own permissions if these aren't sufficient.

-The easiest approach is to create a subclass of org.springframework.security.acls.domain.BasePermission and add your permissions there.
+The easiest approach is to create a subclass of BasePermission and add your new permissions there.
 This way you retain the default permissions and can use them if you need.
-For exa here's a subclass that adds a new APPROVE permission:
+For example, here's a subclass that adds a new APPROVE permission: